ericmjl/modal-pypi-server/docs/pypi_deploy_explanation.md

 - Points to the package storage at `/data/packages`
 - Uses HTTP Basic Authentication with credentials from `/credentials/.htpasswd`

+Modal handles all the infrastructure needed to expose this as a public web service, so there's no need to manage servers, URLs, or domain names.

 ### 4. User Registration Endpoint

 ```python